Chichester BID’s Response to Coronavirus

 Face coverings mandatory in shops and supermarkets in England

-The government announced that as of 24 July 2020 face coverings are mandatory in shops and supermarkets.
+Face coverings are currently mandatory in shops and supermarkets.
 Click here for further guidance.

 Disposing of business waste (including PPE and face coverings)